starvagrant/toh/toh.markdown/aneedleininstanbul.md

 "I didn't do it as a joke."

 "I know you didn't.
-It's just a position a scholar finds themself in time after time.
+It's just a position a scholar finds themselves in time after time.
 When someone wants to *believe* something, well, records and evidence are secondary."

 "Yes, well, I ran into a snag.
 I had access to some documents.
 The very oldest."